- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Besides the penalties outlined under the law, a convicted offender will have to deal with a damaged reputation and other consequences that follow it.

 Therefore, it’s important to hire an attorney immediately.
-By hiring an attorney that has years of experience handling criminal sexual assault cases and knows how to minimize the damages, you put yourself in the best place for success.
+By hiring an attorney who has years of experience handling criminal sexual assault cases and knows how to minimize the damages, you put yourself in the best place for success.

-As soon as you know that you are under criminal investigation or being charged with a criminal sexual conduct charge, in order to minimize your chances of a conviction, you need to call Nicole Blank Becker immediately!
+As soon as you know that you are under criminal investigation or being charged with a criminal sexual conduct charge, to minimize your chances of a conviction, you need to call Nicole Blank Becker immediately!

 Nicole Blank Becker of Blank Law, PC is your best bet in beating your sex crime charge, no matter if you live in Michigan or out of state.

 Nicole is solely focused on sex crimes and has been practicing law for more than 20 years.
-This means that, unlike most attorneys that handle a wide range of cases, Nicole has deep insight into the special sex crime laws and how to navigate them in order to achieve the best outcome.
+This means that, unlike most attorneys who handle a wide range of cases, Nicole has deep insight into the special sex crime laws and how to navigate them in order to achieve the best outcome.
 After all, it’s what she does every day, all day.

 That’s not all.
-Nicole has served in the prosecutor’s office as the Cheif of the Sexual Abuse Unit.
+Nicole has served in the prosecutor’s office as the chief of the Sexual Abuse Unit.
 Her experience as a prosecutor is a huge advantage over her peers because it helps her look at sex crime cases from both sides of the law.
 Irrespective of the charge you may face, Nicole can take it on and deliver the best possible outcome.

 Don’t entrust your future and your reputation to just any “criminal defense attorney” who claims to have experience in sex crimes.
 Let Nicole Blank Becker help you with your case now.
 You can reach Nicole by calling Blank Law, PC today at (248) 515-6583 or filling out an online form to book your first free consultation.